-For the sixth year, the 2021 Report includes the number of samples analyzed by the GC/C/IRMS method on 19-norandrosterone and boldenone as per the Technical Document TD IRMS.
-Since the 2019 Report, the number of samples analyzed by the GC/C/IRMS method on formestane is also included.
-ADAMS has continued to allow the reporting of GHRFs, GnRH, Insulin, IGF-I, and hGH biomarkers, when conducted in a standardized way.
+For the seventh year, the 2022 Report includes the number of samples analyzed by the GC/C/IRMS method on 19-norandrosterone and boldenone as per the Technical Document TD IRMS.
+Since the 2019 Report, the number of samples analyzed by the GC/C/IRMS method on formestane has also been included.
+ADAMS has continued to allow the reporting of GHRFs, GnRH, insulin, IGF-I, and hGH biomarkers, when conducted in a standardized way.

-The 2021 report now includes testing information in relation to DBS (Dried Blood Spot) which is a new sample collection platform which has the potential to become a very valuable addition to a testing program.
+The 2022 report now includes testing information in relation to DBS (Dried Blood Spot) which is a new sample collection platform which has the potential to become a very valuable addition to a testing program.
 In addition, testing information on the analysis of steroid esters in whole blood is also provided in these reports.